Some wonderful articles that I’ve spotted this week:

 - Shattered vessels and scattered sparks by Lorna Smithers

-A beautiful post from Ryan Cronin on what magic is and where it comes from.
+A beautiful post from The River Crow on what magic is and where it comes from.
 I especially liked the description of the Old Magic:

 This magic is not something we create; it is all around us.
 But it can be so hard to see it sometimes.
 This magic, like all magic, is not supernatural – for how can there be anything above nature, when nature is the All?